Boyne City Railroad

 became the Boyne City, Gaylord & Alpena in 1905.
 Reverted back to the original 7.2 miles in 1935, and became

 the Boyne City Railroad.
 It was always an independent railroad.
-They operated their own foundry, and actually built
+They operated their own foundry, and actually

+excursion service.
 Operation ended in 1978, the line was abandoned in 1982.
-At one time there was a Boyne City Railroad Museum in the
+At one time there was a Boyne City

-old engine house and car shops.
-I don't know what became of it, the buildings appear to be all gone.
-The only remaining
+Railroad Museum in the old engine house and car shops.
+I don't know what became of it, the buildings appear to be

-buildings are the depot and office building.
-The depot is now a nice restaurant, and they have available a booklet of the
+all gone.
+The only remaining buildings are the depot and office building.
+The depot is now a nice restaurant,

-history and description of the Boyne City Railroad, which appears to have been printed in 1971. (source of the above information)
+been printed in 1971. (source of the above information)

-Boyne City Railroad's
+Boyne City Railroad's English steam Engine

-"Lady Bug" pulling the open car train
+The Boyne City Railroad's "Lady Bug" pulling the open car train

 Two of the Boyne City Railroad trains in front of the Round House